barnabys-drew/catastrophe-analyzer/README.md

 **Identify cyber security breaches in the news and analyze stock price movements for buying opportunities**

-An automated Python tool that monitors major cybersecurity breach announcements, extracts affected company information, analyzes stock price reactions, and identifies potential "buy the dip" opportunities for breach-impacted stocks.
+An automated Python tool that **runs continuously in the background**, monitoring major cybersecurity breach announcements, extracting affected company information, analyzing stock price reactions, and identifying potential "buy the dip" opportunities. **Alerts you via text message and email when new breaches are detected and buying opportunities arise.**

 ## Purpose